 - Contempt of Court (O.R.C. § 2705.02)

-Though these are difficult cases, the filing of a petition for a protection order alone does NOT guarantee a Court will grant it; defendants have the right to contest a protection order at a hearing, (be it an ex parte hearing at the time of arraignment, or a full hearing at a later date) and present evidence to support their side of the story.
+The filing of a petition for a protection order alone does NOT guarantee a Court will grant it.
+Defendants have the right to contest a protection order at a hearing, (be it an ex parte hearing at the time of arraignment, or a full hearing at a later date) and present evidence to support their side of the story.

-As such, it is equally as important to fight underlying charges that give rise to a protection order hearing as it is to fight the protection order or violation itself.
+As such, it is as equally important to fight any underlying criminal charges that accompany a protection order as it is to fight the petition or violation itself.

 Protection Order Hearings & Violation Defense

-Given the nature of the offenses or allegations, some protection orders may be issued in a manner that is not viewed as just or fair.
-However, even if you disagree with the circumstances surrounding a protection order, the law states you must comply with terms when one is issued.
-If you do not, criminal charges can be filed, and serious penalties levied.
+Given the nature of the allegations, some protection orders may be issued in a manner some may not find just or fair.
+However, even if you disagree with the protection order, the law requires you to comply with its terms when issued.
+If you do not, criminal charges that pack serious penalties can be filed.

 If you are facing a pending protection order violation hearing, working with experienced defense attorneys can help you fight any underlying allegation, additional penalties, or overly restrictive terms.
 In addition to defeating a protection order or violation charges, defendants may also seek modifications of certain terms in the order to limit future risks of being charged with a crime.